 The federal tax code encourages college attendance by giving tax credits for tuition costs.
-If your adjusted gross income is less than $80,000 if you are single or less than $160,000 filing jointly with your spouse, you qualify for two important federal tax credits.
+If your adjusted gross income is less than $80,000 if you are single or less than $160,000 filing jointly with your spouse, you qualify for two important federal tax credits, according to a free tax calculator.
 The American Opportunity Tax Credit lets you claim all of the first $2,000 plus one-fourth of the next $2,000 in tuition and required fees for enrollment.
 You can claim it during the first four years of an eligible degree-granting program.
 The Lifetime Learning Credit can be worth up to $2,000 per year, but there is no limit on the number of years it can be claimed.
 It also includes courses that are not part of a degree program, so workers who take occasional courses to improve job skills are also eligible.
 You may only claim one of the credits for one child in a given year.
 Find more information on IRS.gov, which publishes FAQs on a range of tax topics in language anyone can understand.

 Know why you’re going to college.